 The Government is pressing ahead with wide-ranging reforms to modernise audit and corporate governance.
-They are designed to restore trust 'in the wake of big-name company collapses' and were announced by Business Secretary Kwasi Kwarteng in the Government's response last week to its bumper 230 page consultation last week.
+They are designed to restore trust 'in the wake of big-name company collapses' and were confirmed by Business Secretary Kwasi Kwarteng in the Government's response last week to its bumper 230 page consultation from March 2021.
 The package of proposals are of particular importance to very large businesses, their directors, investors and auditors.
-The reforms will create a new regulatory and accountability regime for audit and corporate governance, with the creation of a new regulator – to be called the 'Audit Regulation and Governance Authority' ('ARGA'); 'improved' audit profession; and increased director and auditor accountability.
-They are the result of a series of consultations and independent reviews which came in the wake of high profile corporate collapses in 2016 and 2018.
-The proposals, once implemented, will represent the final pieces in a jigsaw of reforms to the corporate governance ecosystem in the UK.
+The reforms will create a new regulatory regime for audit and corporate governance, with the creation of a new regulator – to be called the 'Audit Regulation and Governance Authority' ('ARGA'); 'improved' audit profession; and increased director and auditor accountability.
+They are the result of a series of consultations and independent reviews which came in the wake of high-profile corporate collapses in 2016 and 2018.

-New corporate governance codes and corporate reporting requirements have already been introduced coupled with measures designed to increase investor engagement.
-These have played an important role in increasing public transparency from business around issues such as stakeholder engagement, corporate purpose, director pay and the long term sustainability of the business.
-However, the latest proposed measures aim to tackle the additional and important question of how to ensure there are checks and balances on what are otherwise voluntary reporting and disclosure regimes.
+This is the latest in a line of reforms including new corporate governance codes and corporate reporting requirements which have already been introduced to improve corporate transparency and investor engagement in response to corporate collapses.
+However, these measures aim to tackle the additional and important question of how to ensure there are checks and balances on what are otherwise voluntary reporting and disclosure regimes.

-- Creation of a new audit and corporate governance regulator with clear and enhanced statutory powers which will succeed the FRC – this was proposed in the 2018 Kingman independent review of the Financial Reporting Council together with a package of other measures, some of which are already being implemented by the FRC where legislation was not required.
-Sir John Kingman had described the system of audit regulation in the UK as 'a ramshackle house' 'built on weak foundations'.
+- Creation of a new audit and corporate governance regulator – ARGA - with clear and enhanced statutory powers which will succeed the FRC.
+This was proposed in the 2018 Kingman independent review of the Financial Reporting Council together with a package of other measures, some of which are already being implemented by the FRC where legislation was not required.
+Sir John Kingman had described the system of audit regulation in the UK as 'a ramshackle house' and 'built on weak foundations'.
 ARGA's role will include not only the regulation of auditors of public interest entities, but it will be given new competition powers, increased oversight of audit committees and powers to strengthen its corporate reporting review function.
 These will, for example, allow ARGA to scrutinise the entire annual report and accounts, not just selected parts, and direct companies to amend their reporting rather than needing to go to court.
 ARGA will also have the power to set minimum requirements on audit committees of FTSE 350 companies in relation to the appointment and oversight of auditors, and shareholder engagement with audits and monitor their compliance.

 - Reform of the audit profession – The original proposals were to introduce a 'new, stand-alone audit profession, underpinned by a common purpose and principles – including a clear public interest focus – and with reach across all forms of corporate reporting, not just the financial statements'.
 The new audit profession would 'operate independently from the professional accountancy bodies'.
-Notably, the extension of audits beyond financial results will include reporting against climate targets and other ESG measures and there will be a new focus and reporting on detecting and preventing fraud.
-These largely follow proposals made by the 2019 Brydon Independent Review into the quality and effectiveness of audit.
+Notably, the extension of audits beyond financial results was to include reporting against climate targets and other ESG measures and a new focus and reporting on detecting and preventing fraud.
+These largely followed proposals made by the 2019 Brydon Independent Review into the quality and effectiveness of audit.
 In that review Sir Brydon recommended that 'ARGA acts as the midwife to create a new profession of corporate auditing, establishing the necessary professional body, to encompass today’s auditors and others with appropriate education and authorisation.'
 However, rather than legislate to set a new purpose and statutory audit framework at this stage, the Government is looking: to ARGA as 'improvement regulator' to deliver better standards and guidance, ensuring auditors are consistently considering wider information (beyond that provided by companies); and to the existing professional bodies (such as the ICAEW) to improve auditor qualification, training and skills.
 It considers that a new requirement for companies to publish audit and assurance policies – see below – will act as a catalyst for the development of enhanced wider assurance services.

-- Improving competition for large company audit work – FTSE 350 companies would in the main be required to use a smaller challenger audit firm to conduct a meaningful portion of subsidiary audits (a 'managed shared audit') to reduce the supremacy of the big four accounting firms.
-ARGA would have the power to authorise exemptions and also to take further measures (if needed, through a 'managed market share cap') if competition does not improve.
-These measures follow from the Competition and Market Authority's 2019 Statutory audit services market study which had recommended a dual audit.
-Measures are also proposed to achieve an operational separation between the audit and non-audit side of multi-disciplinary large firms due to concerns that behavioural and financial incentives within firms could undermine the independence and professional scepticism of auditors - key attributes to ensure a quality audit.
+- Improving competition for large company audit work – FTSE 350 companies will in the main be required to use a smaller challenger audit firm to conduct a meaningful portion of subsidiary audits (a 'managed shared audit') to reduce the supremacy of the big four accounting firms.
+ARGA will have the power to authorise exemptions and also to take further measures (if needed, through a 'managed market share cap') if competition does not improve.
+These measures seek to address findings of the Competition and Market Authority's 2019 Statutory audit services market study which had recommended a dual audit.
+ARGA will also be given the power to require an operational separation between the audit and non-audit side of multi-disciplinary large firms due to concerns that behavioural and financial incentives within firms could undermine the independence and professional scepticism of auditors - key attributes to ensure a quality audit.

-- 'Resilience' – a new statutory resilience statement to be included in the strategic report to replace the going concern and viability statements provided for in the UK Corporate Governance Code.
+- 'Resilience' – a new statutory resilience statement to be included in the strategic report will replace the going concern and viability statements provided for in the UK Corporate Governance Code.
 The new statement will cover the company's approach to exploring and mitigating risks over a longer time frame, covering short, medium and longer term periods.